peterlowe42/peterlowe42.github.io/reflection.md

 What did you learn about adding and formatting elements with CSS in this challenge?

-  It is a tedious and horrible process but if you stick at and apease the proper deitys it evenually you'll eventually reach a result that is at least close to what you wanted.
+  It is a tedious and horrible process but if you stick at and apease the proper deitys you'll eventually reach a result that is at least close to what you wanted.
 Also it really helps if you included proper divs in your HTML from the start.